-In 2018/2019, our year 7 cohort consists of 23 pupils whose reading ages range from 5 years to 8.80 years upon entry to the school (with a standardised score of below 90) and 7 pupils who do not meet the required national benchmark for maths.
+In 2018/2019, our year 7 cohort consisted of 23 pupils whose reading ages range from 5 years to 8.80 years upon entry to the school (with a standardised score of below 90) and 7 pupils who do not meet the required national benchmark for maths.

 Pupils who are identified attend twice weekly, small group intervention led by specialist TAs.
 Their progress is tracked half termly and pupils are moved out of the intervention when they have made more than expected progress.

 |What will the money be spent on?||What is the expected impact?|

 |Small group literacy and numeracy intervention lessons twice weekly||Increase in pupil reading scores|